PhilippeR26/starknet.js-workshop-typescript/README.md

         - contract.invoke [script11](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/scripts/11.CallInvokeContract.ts)
     - with a signature : account.execute [workshop](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/starknet_jsExistingAccount.ts#L69)

+### SNIP-9 outside execution
+An account can pay a transaction fees on behalf of an other account.
+Explore this directory [here](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/scripts/Starknet131/Starknet131-sepolia/5.executeFromOutsideTimeBound.ts).

+### SNIP-29 paymaster
+You can pay your fees with alternate tokens.
+See scripts 9 to 14 [here](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/scripts/Starknet135/Starknet135-Sepolia/9.paymasterSNIP-29.ts).

 ### Devnet :
 Devnet is launched and ended automatically in the main scripts of this tuto, using the `starknet-devnet` library : https://github.com/0xSpaceShard/starknet-devnet-js/blob/master/README.md
 If you prefer to have a devnet already launched in its own console :
-- To install and launch an instance of the local devnet : https://0xspaceshard.github.io/starknet-devnet/docs/running/install
+- To install and launch an instance of the local devnet : https://0xspaceshard.github.io/starknet-devnet/docs/running/install .
+    Starknet-devnet can also be launched easily with `asdf`.
 - Open a console, and launch devnet `starknet-devnet --seed 0`
 - In all scripts, replace opening of a new Devnet by :
 ```typescript